-How to Make Money in the Stock Market
+How to Make Money Investing in the Stock Market

 By Dale Gillham |

-The majority of those who are successful in trading will tell you that you need a plan and a good mentor if you want to make serious money in the stock market.
+The majority of those who are successful investing in the stock market will tell you that you need a plan and a good mentor if you want to be consistently profitable.
 And there is good reason for this because both will ensure you stay on track to achieve your financial goals.

-While most of us want the ability to successfully manage our own investments so we can have the lifestyle we desire, the unfortunate reality is that many never quite seem to achieve this.
-Usually this is because they treat investing in the stock market like punting at the races.
+While most of us want the ability to successfully manage our own investments, so we can have the lifestyle we desire, the unfortunate reality is that many never quite seem to achieve this.
+Usually this is because many treat investing in the stock market like punting at the races.

-A reality check on making money in the stock market
+A reality check on investing in the stock market

-It is common for those wanting to learn how to make money in the stock market to invest haphazardly in stocks as well as venturing into highly leveraged markets after attending a few weekend workshops.
-In fact, so many are attracted to the supposedly high returns you can make in these markets, that they forget or simply ignore the inherent risks, which one of our clients experienced before she found us.
+It is common for those investing in the stock market to haphazardly buy and sell stocks in the hope of profiting.
+Many also venture into highly leveraged markets after attending a few weekend workshops.
+In fact, so many are attracted to the supposedly high returns you can make in these markets, they forget or ignore the inherent risks, which one of our clients experienced before she completed on of our trading courses.

 Unfortunately, Erica had thrown caution to the wind believing she was invincible after gaining a basic education in trading.
 And like many before her, she thought how hard can trading really be?
 Well she found out the hard way because she crashed and burned big time and with a bruised ego decided that she needed to apply a tourniquet to her life savings so as not to lose everything.
 In fact her husband asked her to give up trading altogether.

-But Erica had never failed at anything in her life and she realised that if she was going to succeed in making money consistently she needed to invest in a proper education.
+But Erica had never failed at anything in her life and she realised that if she was going to succeed at investing in the stock market and make money consistently she needed to invest in a proper education.
 And the good news is that her investment in the Diploma of Share Trading and Investment paid off handsomely because what began as a hobby has today turned into a full-fledged trading career that provides a lifestyle most only dream of.

-While you can read the full account of Erica’s journey on our website, I wanted to bring her story to your attention as I have witnessed so many people unknowingly choose the wrong path and consequently lose tens of thousands of dollars and in some cases their life savings.
-My intention is stop you from losing your hard earned cash and to guide you in a direction that will ensure you profit consistently when investing in the stock market.
+While you can read the full account of Erica’s journey on our website, I wanted to bring her story to your attention as I have witnessed so many people unknowingly choose the wrong path and consequently lose tens of thousands of dollars and in some cases their life savings when investing in the stock market.
+My intention is stop you from losing your hard earned cash and to guide you in a direction that will ensure you know how to profit consistently from the stock market.

 Getting the right education is the first step to achieving your financial goals much sooner than you otherwise would.
 Because while the rewards in the stock market can be high, with some of our traders earning thousands of dollars a week while others are making tens of thousands a month, in a high stakes game, the losses can be equally big without the right knowledge.

-How to make money in the stock market consistently
+How to make money consistently investing in the stock market

-The answer to building wealth is to do what wealthy people do, which means having a simple plan or a set of guiding principles so as not to make investing in the stock market overly complex.
-In fact, I always encourage our students to apply the KISS principle because these four letters have a very important place when it comes to learning how to trade or invest successfully.
+The solution to creating wealth is to do what wealthy people do, which means having a simple plan or a set of guiding principles so as not to make investing in the stock market overly complex.
+In fact, I always encourage our students to apply the KISS principle because these four letters have a very important place when it comes to learning how to trade stocks successfully.
 Some of you may be thinking of the saying keep-it-simple-stupid, however, my version of this four letter acronym is to keep-it-simple-smart.
 Let me explain.